Turfjs/turf-www/README.md

   geometries and so on - each uppercase value of the `type` property of a GeoJSON type should be included.

-To build docs:
+To build & test the site:

     npm install
     npm run build

-This will build docs to the `/docs` directory in this website.
-Docs _do not use Jekyll_: they're just static files once baked.

 ### Structure